powbot/powbot-launcher/README.md

 # powbot-launcher

+## Now open-source so you can confirm that it's in fact safe.

 A simple Go application that does the following:
 * Check if the powbot directory has a JRE in it
     * If not, it downloads the appropriate JRE for your platform from AdoptOpenJDK